 - 80% of people aged 35 and under don’t buy any products or services before reading reviews!

 - Also, 63% of buyers need to hear a company claim 3 to 5 times before they actually believe it.
 This shows that B2B customers clearly trust peer recommendations over direct claims from sellers.

 The stages B2B buyers look at reviews, as outlined by G2.

 Repurpose positive reviews and testimonials.
 Consider including them in these and other locations, where prospective buyers are looking:

 - In testimonial videos

 - In blog posts

-Still, paid ads can be helpful for increasing visibility.
+Paid ads can still be helpful for increasing visibility.
 Many businesses use pay-per-click ads to target buyers who search for specific terms relevant to their business.
-For the right price, you can place a relevant ad for your business—a pay-per-click ad— at the top of a search results page for a given keyword.
+For the right price, you can place an ad for your business – a pay-per-click ad – at the top of a search results page for a given keyword.
 For example, Freshdesk might pay to place a Google ad for the keyword “help desk software.”